Meet Our Staff

-Lisa Clapper is the Student Care Manager and helped establish the Office of Student Care Coordination at Vanderbilt University in 2018.
+Lisa Clapper is the Director of the Student Care Network and Student Care Coordination at Vanderbilt University.
 She earned her Master of Social Work from Washington University in St. Louis and Bachelor of Arts in Psychology and Sociology from Butler University.
 Lisa is a Licensed Clinical Social Worker and Certified Case Manager.
 She brings several years of experience coordinating medical and mental health care for diverse populations, along with in-depth knowledge of health insurance, and well-being coaching.
 Lisa values the importance of proactively identifying challenges, barriers, and goals and working collaboratively with students to coordinate the best possible care to address their needs.
 Her approach to working with students is strengths-based, seeking to understand and develop the strengths and capabilities our students already possess in a way that empowers them to take a positive lead in their own care.
 Outside of work, Lisa enjoys spending time with her husband and cat, reading as much as she can, and ticking more boxes on her travel bucket list.

 Cassanora Lampley, Ed.D, LMFT